spatialos/gdk-for-unity/docs/content/entity-templates.md

 }
 ```

-We have created an entity template, now we should spawn this entity.
+You can use this entity template to spawn a Creature entity.
 This can be done either using the [MonoBehaviour](gameobject/world-commands.md) or [ECS](ecs/world-commands.md) workflow.

 ------